Broche de Oro: Cast

-Prequel
+Prequel film

 A prequel to the film, titled Broche de Oro: Comienzos, was released on September 14, 2017.
 Although in theaters for four days, before the hit of Hurricane Maria on September 19, 2017, the film slowly continued its screenings throughout Puerto Rico ten days after the natural phenomenon.
-It was re-released on January 25, 2018 and dedicated to comedian Shorty Castro, who has a role in the prequel, and passed away four days prior to the re-release.
-The film focuses on the beginning and development of Rafael, Pablo and Anselmo's friendship at the elderly home.
+It was re-released on January 25, 2018 and dedicated to comedian Shorty Castro, who has a role in the prequel, and died four days prior to the re-release.
+The film focuses on the beginning and development of Rafael, Pablo and Anselmo's friendship at the elderly home.Georgina Borri also acted in it.

 Stage sequel

 In July 2019, a stage musical sequel, Broche de Oro: El Musical, was announced for November 2–3, 2019 at the Luis A. Ferré Performing Arts Center with the main cast of the film reprising their roles including Jacobo Morales, Adrián García, Diego de la Texera, Luis Omar O'Farrill, Sara Pastor, Marian Pabón and Carmen Nydia Velázquez, with Charytín Goyco, Julio Ramos and Víctor Alicea in supporting roles.
 The musical, directed by Gil René, centers around Carlos and his children, played by newcomers Adrián Bernier Fuentes (son of David Bernier and Alexandra Fuentes) and Isabel Plaz.